Frances Pittman Malcolm Genealogy Room

 Do you have old photos of Grapevine?

 We do not have any original photos of Grapevine.
-The only photos are in the Grapevine Area History book, the book Grapevine’s Unforgettable Characters, and a few photocopies in the Grapevine Local History File.
+The only photos are those in the Grapevine Area History book, the book Grapevine’s Unforgettable Characters, and the book Grapevine, from the Images of America series.
+We have a few photocopies of photos in the Grapevine Local History File.

 Do you have aerial photos of Grapevine before they built the lake?